dart-lang/site-www/src/content/guides/language/evolution.md

 Dart 3.3 added some enchancements to the language:

 * [Extension types][] are a new feature in Dart that allow zero-cost wrapping of an existing type.
-They are similar to wrapper classes and to extension methods, but with implementation differences and different tradeoffs.
+They are similar to wrapper classes and extension methods, but with implementation differences and different tradeoffs.

   ```dart